anamihiczunic/anam_view_tool/README.md

 # AnamViewTool

-> Various view specific methods for the applications I use.
+> Various view specific methods for the applications I use
 ## Installation

 Add this line to your application's Gemfile: